 A coworking center is a place where freelancers work independently and together.
 It is also where a specific coworking design is shared with other coworkers who have similar requirements and preferences.

-An office space and coworking that allows coworkers to avoid the loneliness that comes with working at home.
+An office space and coworking in Montreal that allows coworkers to avoid the loneliness that comes with working at home.
 Cozy coworking space where coworkers share their ideas and opinions and where they relax and loosen up during a cool coworking event.

 Various types of coworking space design that are conveniently located and that may or may not include a professional gym equipment, an expresso machine or a professional pool table.
 Office space and coworking with office essentials such as computer desks, comfortable chairs, a photocopier, a paper shredder, a recycling bin...